Reporting a safeguarding incident, concern or suspicion

 CBM Australia believes that every child and adult has the right to protection and to live in safe environments, regardless of; race, religion, ethnicity, indigeneity, disability, age, displacement, caste, gender, gender identity, sexuality, sexual orientation, poverty, class and socio-economic status.
 CBM Australia abhors any misuse of power, status or trusted position for any exploitative purpose.

 CBM Australia believes that safeguarding of children and vulnerable adults is integral to all CBM Australia activities and programs.
 CBM Australia understands safeguarding as key to good development practice, underpinning strong outcomes with people with disabilities, their families and communities.
-CBM Australia is committed to the safety and wellbeing of all children and vulnerable adults, to ‘do no harm’, and to respect the rights of all beneficiaries who may come in contact with CBM.
+CBM Australia is committed to the safety and wellbeing of all children and vulnerable adults, to ‘do no harm’, and to respect the rights of all beneficiaries who may come in contact with CBM Australia or any CBM Global entity.

 Any form of abuse and/or exploitation towards children or vulnerable adults is unacceptable to CBM Australia and will not be tolerated.